Easy As 1-2-3

 How does it work?
 It’s easy as 1-2-3

 1. Keep medications in their child-proof container until just prior to drop off.
 Then remove pills and other solid medications from their containers and consolidate them in a clear plastic zipper bag.
-Keep liquid and cream medication tightly sealed in their original containers.
+Keep medicated ointments and lotions tightly sealed in their original containers.

 2. Remove, mark out, or otherwise obscure personal information from all medication containers to protect your personal information.
 Recycle solid medication containers in your household recycling.

-3. Bring zipper bag and any liquids/creams to a safe disposal drug take-back bin location and place in the bin – It’s that easy!
+3. Bring a zipper bag and any medicated ointments or lotions to a safe disposal drug take-back bin location and place in the bin – It’s that easy!

 Where do I find a bin?